 |60+ FPS||Very Smooth||For hardcore and professional players, a luxury for most.|

 Don’t get me wrong, an iMac isn’t cheap.
-But when you take built-quality, an amazing monitor, and performance into account, the 27-inch iMac delivers the most bang for the buck.
+But when you take built-quality, an amazing monitor, and performance into account, the 27-inch iMac delivers a lot of value.

-If this Mac can run Tomb Raider at a baffling 150 FPS and Grid 2 at an impressive 90 FPS, it should be able to run anything you throw at it.
-Most Mac games should even run at high resolutions (1440p or more) and high settings just fine.
+If this Mac can run Rise of the Tomb Raider at an impressive 80.9 FPS and DiRT Rally at a baffling 123.4 FPS, it should be able to run anything you throw at it, including all the latest games at 1080p resolution and high settings.

-If you take a close look at the Dollar per Frame column (remember, lower is better), the iMac family offers the best value for money in terms of gaming performance.
+If you take a closer look at the $ per FPS (Dollar per Frame) column, the iMac family offers by far the best value for money when it comes to gaming performance.

-To be fair, at $13 per Frame, the 21-inch iMac offers even more bang for the buck, but it also offers less performance.
-If you can only afford the 21-inch model with a Radeon Pro 555, go for it, it will be the best Apple gaming computer for your budget.
+To be fair, at $19 per FPS, the 21-inch 4K iMac also offers great value and good performance (it can run both games just fine).
+If you can only afford the 21-inch model, go for it, it is the best Apple gaming computer under $1,500.
 But if you can come up with the extra $300, the base model 27-inch iMac will take you further.

 And if you have an even bigger budget, consider upgrading the 27-inch iMac’s graphics card.
 More on that below.

-The 27-inch iMac may the best Apple desktop for gaming, with the 21-inch iMac coming at a close second.
+The 27-inch iMac is the best Apple desktop for gaming, with the 21-inch iMac coming at a close second.
 But other desktop alternatives exist.
 Should they be completely discarded as decent gaming Macs?

 iMac Pro gaming

-The iMac Pro is the hottest Mac available right now.
-It also happens to be the most powerful computer from Apple, surpassing even the infamous Mac Pro.
+The iMac Pro is the most powerful Mac available right now, surpassing even the infamous Mac Pro.
 That should make it an ideal gaming machine, right?